Czocher/czocher.org/content/posts/gitea-and-drone-ci-on-synology.md

 {{< figure src="/img/synology-docker.png" link="/img/synology-docker.png" title="Synology Docker GUI" alt="A Synology Docker GUI window" >}}

-Gita [the official Docker image](https://hub.docker.com/r/gitea/gitea/) is available on DockerHub, creating a container from it using the provided GUI is very simple.
+Gitea’s [official Docker image](https://hub.docker.com/r/gitea/gitea/) is available on DockerHub, creating a container from it using the provided GUI is very simple.
 There are a few things that have to be kept in mind though:

-1. The ports have to be mapped correctly i.e. TCP ports `22` and `3000` should be mapped on some host ports to be accessible.
+1. The ports have to be mapped correctly, i.e. TCP ports `22` and `3000` should be mapped on some host ports to be accessible.
 In my case it's a `10080` host port mapping for `3000` and `10022` host port mapping for `22`.
 2. The volume for `/data` should be configured, so Gitea won't loose files on reboot.
-3. The `app.ini` file have a few additional options: the `SSH_DOMAIN`, `SSH_PORT`, `SSH_LISTEN_PORT`, `HTTP_PORT`, `ROOT_URL`, should be configured according to needs, but _should contain the IP address of the host, not the hostname_.
+3. The `app.ini` file has a few additional options: the `SSH_DOMAIN`, `SSH_PORT`, `SSH_LISTEN_PORT`, `HTTP_PORT`, `ROOT_URL`, should be configured according to needs, but _should contain the IP address of the host, not the hostname_.

 My `server` configuration is as follows:
 ```toml